kirsteins/BigInteger/README.md

 # BigInteger.swift
 BigInteger.swift is a lightweight library that facilitates an easy way to work with big integers in Swift.
 Built on top of LibTomMath C library.
-Inspired by the Java's BigInteger, but a lot of syntatic sugar added.
+Inspired by the Java's BigInteger, but a lot of syntactic sugar added.
 ## Example

 ``` swift